boybeak/DelegateAdapter/README.md

 #DelegateAdapter
 This is an advanced RecyclerView's Adapter library.
 With this library, writing custom adapter class is not necessary in most conditions.
 Using DelegateAdapter can satisfy most of what you need.

-The most amazing this in is binding multi types data and ViewHolder with Injections.
+The most amazing thing is binding multi types data and ViewHolder with Injections.

 #Download
 Grab via Meven: